Deportivo San José

 Deportivo San José is a Paraguayan basketball club based in Asunción.
-They play in the Paraguayan Metropolitan Basketball League, the premier basketball league in the country.
-San José has won the Metropolitan League twelve times, its last title being the Clausura 2022.
-San José trails only Olimpia in league titles, as the team has won a record 32.
+The men's team plays in the Liga Nacional de Básquetbol while the women's one plays in the Liga Nacional de Básquetbol Femenino, both of them are the premier basketball league in the country.
+San José has won the men's league eighteen times, its last title being the Clausura 2023.
+San José trails only Olimpia Kings in league titles, as the team has won a record 32.

 History

 The club was founded for students of the Colegio San José.
 In 1965, San José won its first title when they won the Paraguayan 6th-level league.
 In 1966, they entered the main league and never left the top flight again.
 In 1968, a basketball court was opened.